Debbie L. DeVries, MA, LMHC

 Text "HOME" TO 741741 from anywhere in the U.S. for support from a crisis counselor via text message 24/7.

-Go to your nearest emergency room.
+Go to your nearest Emergency Room.

 Debbie L. DeVries, PLLC is committed to supporting the community and has donated to the following nonprofits.